University of Massachusetts Amherst Data & Information Overview

 How Well Is University of Massachusetts Amherst Ranked?

-UMass Amherst is ranked #167 out of 1,727 schools in the nation for overall quality on College Factual's 2020 Best Colleges list.
+UMass Amherst is ranked #131 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.
 This puts it in the top 10% of all schools in the nation.
-This is an improvement over the previous year, when UMass Amherst held the #180 spot on the Best Overall Colleges list.

 Is It Hard to Get Into UMass Amherst?